 - The District has held several series of First/Aid CPR and Disaster training over the past four years.
 CPR/First Aid was conducted on August 9, 2018, for over 200 employees including coaches, classified and certificated staff, and substitutes.

 - Staff members receive ongoing training and information on safety-related topics through online courses, presentations distributed and/or facilitated by district-level departments, memos, discussions at staff meetings, and video training.

 - After a school emergency, school administrators, District staff, and public safety personnel meet to conduct an after-action review of the incident to identify areas that may need improvement related to prevention, crisis mitigation, response, and recovery.

 - After a major school safety incident occurs in this country, the District’s emergency plans and safety practices are evaluated against the facts of the incident.
-Adjustments to the plan are made, if needed.
+Adjustments to the plan are made when needed.

 - School administrators have the ability to communicate to staff, students, and parents via mobile communications tools, including the School’s public address “PA” system, mobile app, text messaging, email, and phone.

 - The District Office and key school site staff have participated in the Cybersecurity Education Program, a comprehensive professional development program designed to engender a culture of cyber-secure, cyber-aware, and cyber-enabled workforce.

 - The District has a formal Safety & Wellness Committee in place that consists of administrators, parents, police, fire, and community groups.
 Each school site also has a Safety Committee comprised of teachers and staff to discuss campus safety standards and suggestions.